-- Providing each student with at least one careers interview by Year 11 with an impartial and independent, fully qualified Careers Advisor, prioritising students who require additional support. - School places heavy emphasis on supporting students to continue with a pathway at post-16 which is right for them as an individual. - Providing access to external speakers and employers from a variety of industries and businesses, higher and further education establishments; training and apprenticeship providers. - The school works in partnership with the Southern University Network (SUN), offering additional support for those living in target areas. - Identifying and providing tailored support for students with additional needs, Pupil Premium and Gifted & Talented. - In order to track students' engagement in careers activities and to identify those who need extra support, systematic records of participation are kept by the Careers Office in form of an Excel sheet and the Compass + Careers tracker tool.
-Students and their parents / guardians are given a copy of their career interview action plans to help them implement the advice given. - The school keeps records of students' destination data for at least 3 years and reviews this data, alongside the careers programme, regularly to ensure students continue to follow meaningful post-16 pathways, thus reducing the risk of NEET students (Not in Employment, Education or Training).
+- Providing each student with at least one careers interview by Year 11 with an impartial and independent, fully qualified Careers Advisor, prioritising students who require additional support such as Looked-After Children. - School places heavy emphasis on supporting students to continue with a pathway at post-16 which is right for them, as an individual. - Providing access to external speakers and employers from a variety of industries and businesses, higher and further education establishments; training and apprenticeship providers. - Identifying and providing tailored support for students with additional needs, are in local authority care, are previously looked after, Young Carers and disadvantaged and any other identified students. - In order to track students' engagement in careers activities and to identify those who need extra support.
+Systematic records of participation are kept by the Careers Office in form of an Excel sheet and the Compass + Careers tracker tool.
+Students and their parents / carers are given a copy of their career interview action plans to help them implement the advice given. - The school keeps records of students' destination data for at least two years and reviews this data, alongside the careers programme regularly to ensure students

-• The Careers Department is looking at ways to engage alumni participation within Careers Education.
+- continue to follow meaningful post-16 pathways, thus reducing the risk of students being NEET (Not in Employment, Education or Training). - The Careers Department is looking at ways to engage alumni participation within Careers Education.